keith2018/SoftGLRender/README.md

 # SoftGLRender

 Tiny C++ Software Renderer/Rasterizer, It implements the GPU's main rendering pipeline, including point, line, and polygon drawing, texture mapping, and emulates vertex shaders and fragment shaders, 3D models (GLTF) are loaded by [assimp](https://github.com/assimp/assimp), and using [GLM](https://github.com/g-truc/glm) as math library.
 The project also adds OpenGL and Vulkan renderers implementation, so you can switch between them in real time while running.

+The purpose of this project is to provide a starting point for developers who want to learn about modern graphics programming.

 <div align="center">